 BCG (Bacillus Calmette Guerin) is commonly used to treat superficial bladder cancer.
-This leaflet answers questions many people ask about the treatment.

 What is BCG?

 BCG is a live vaccine normally used to inoculate against TB.
 When it is put into the bladder it causes an inflammatory reaction to occur there.
 This inflammation seems to destroy the cancerous cells, although it is not yet clear exactly how it does this.
 However, BCG has been used very successfully world-wide to treat and prevent the recurrence of superficial bladder cancer.

 Is there anything I need to do before treatment?

 You should not drink too much fluid for 8 hours before the treatment.
 One glass of water may be taken with breakfast.
 If you drink as little as possible the kidneys will produce less urine and thus prevent the dilution of the BCG when it is in your bladder.
 It will also make it easier for you to retain the treatment in the bladder for the necessary amount of time.
 If you normally take water tablets (diuretics) take them after your BCG session rather than first thing in the morning for your treatment days.

 You will be asked to come to the Urology Treatment Area which is located on Level 3.
 The initial course is once a week in the morning for 6 weeks.
 Some patients require further 3 week maintenance courses.
 You will be given an appointment time.

 How long does the treatment take?

 You will be in hospital for about 30 minutes to an hour.
 We try hard to keep to your appointment, but sometimes unavoidable delays do occur.
 You should feel well enough to drive yourself home after the treatment.
 However, if you are elderly or infirm, please arrange for a friend or relative to collect you.